 But that happens to be exactly where we’re going!

-1. Cafe Misto Is Made With Any Filter Coffee
+1. Caffe Misto Is Made With Any Filter Coffee

-Usually, you’ll find that a Cafe Misto is made with drip filter coffee, it’s easy, it’s on hand and it’s tasty.
+Usually, you’ll find that a Caffe Misto is made with a drip coffee maker, it’s easy, it’s on hand and it’s tasty.

-But in truth, any form of making coffee that you add frothed milk to will become a Cafe Misto rather than a latte.
-Even the cappuccinos I make in the morning with my Moka Pot and milk frother should really be called Cafe Mistos because to be a latte they must be made with espresso.
+But in truth, any form of making coffee that you add frothed milk to will become a Caffe Misto rather than a latte.
+Even the cappuccinos I make in the morning with my Moka Pot and milk frother should really be called Caffe Mistos because to be a latte they must be made with espresso.

 Luckily, it doesn’t really matter.
 My homemade cappuccinos will continue to be called that and like everything in the coffee you can make on your own, you don’t have to stick to the hard and fast definitions.